Rice eases as fish, vegetables climb

-Retail rice prices slightly eased in early May, but Filipino consumers continued to face higher costs for fish, vegetables, and other kitchen staples, reflecting uneven food price movements across the country amid broader inflation pressures.
+Retail rice prices eased slightly in early May.
+Still, Filipino consumers continued to face higher costs for fish, vegetables, and other kitchen staples, reflecting uneven food price movements across the country amid broader inflationary pressures.

-Data released by the Philippine Statistics Authority (PSA) showed that the national average retail price of well-milled rice declined to P58.33 per kilo during the first five days of May, lower than the P58.88 recorded in the second half of April.
+Data released by the Philippine Statistics Authority (PSA) showed that the national average retail price of well-milled rice declined to P58.33 per kilo during the first five days of May, down from P58.88 recorded in the second half of April.

 Despite the slight monthly decline, rice prices remained significantly higher than year-ago levels, when well-milled rice averaged just above P50 per kilo.